redis/redis-py/README.rst

 values.
 When `decode_responses=True`, string data returned from commands will be decoded with the same `encoding`.

+The `charset` parameter in older versions has been deprecated and is replaced by the `encoding` parameter.

 Upgrading from redis-py 2.X to 3.0
 ----------------------------------